had2020/had2020/README.md

 I am currently transitioning my development workflow to a private, air-gapped infrastructure to focus on high-assurance systems and advanced microarchitectural research.
 Moving forward, this profile will host deterministic performance tools and academic projects related to my studies.

-Focus areas for 2026: FPGA-acceleration, fetchable L1 cache-resident logic, and discrete mathematical models."
+Focus areas for 2026: FPGA-acceleration, fetchable L1 cache-resident logic, and discrete mathematical models.

 ---